stefphd/SBBMicro/README.md

 ## Known issues

-* Uploading only possible by entering in program mode in Teensy MCU (press program button)
 * Undefined identifiers found by Visual Studio Code, however this is only a C/C++ IntelliSense issue (compilation works fine)

 ## TODO list